51Degrees/specifications/pipeline-specification/part2/pipeline-elements/usage-sharing-element.md

 recently shared evidence values.
 If the data entry being processed already has a matching entry in this data structure, it should not be shared.
+<span style="color:yellow"> Perhaps could just be a hash of the evidence that would be unique per client -
+i.e. include hashed ClientIP, host and other client-specific evidence</span>

 By default, entries will have a lifetime of 20 minutes within this data structure.
 This is reset each time an entry with matching